 Prevalent semantic segmentation can be grouped into two aspects: pixel-level classification and mask-level classification.
-For pixel-level classification, FCN \cite{FCN} as the first fully convolutional network to employ end-to-end semantic segmentation introduces 1 $\times$ 1 as the decode head, which determines the paradigm of pixel-level semantic segmentation.
+For pixel-level classification, FCN \cite{FCN} as the first fully convolutional network to employ end-to-end semantic segmentation determines the paradigm of pixel-level semantic segmentation.
 Since FCN, many works, \eg, DeepLab series \cite{deeplabev3,deeplab}, Deformable convolution \cite{deformableconv}, aim to enlarge the receptive field to further improve the performance of pixel-level methods.
 With the appearance of self-attention \cite{transformer} and ViT \cite{vit}, many works \cite{setr,segformer,segnext,swin} replace the conventional convolutional backbone to the self-attention-based one and achieved remarkable performance.
 Another aspect treats the semantic segmentation tasks as a mask classification task.
 MaskFormer \cite{maskformer} and Mask2Former \cite{mask2former} are two representative works.
-Specifically, these models first generate several object queries containing positional information.
-Then these object queries are converted into masks through a mask proposer.
-Finally, object queries and masks are applied to do classification and mask prediction tasks, respectively.
+Specifically, these models first generate several object queries corresponding to objects.
+Then these object queries are decoupled to do classification and mask prediction tasks, respectively.

-However, these methods have some drawbacks.
-Specifically, they are designed for closed datasets, which limits their ability to discriminate between a limited number of categories in the training dataset.
-Additionally, achieving state-of-the-art performance requires a large amount of annotated high-quality images, which are expensive and time-consuming to collect for training a segmentation model. \textit{In contrast, our proposed CLIPTeacher can be applied to any per-pixel segmentation model to enable zero-shot semantic segmentation.
-It frees the per-pixel semantic segmentation model from the limitations of a specified dataset and the need for high-quality data that is expensive and time-consuming to collect.}
+However, these methods are designed for close datasets where only predefined categories can be distinguished.
+Additionally, achieving state-of-the-art performance requires a large amount of annotated high-quality images, which are expensive and time-consuming to collect for training a segmentation model. \textit{In contrast, our proposed CLIP-ZSS frees the closed-set segmentation model from the limitations of a specified dataset and the need for high-quality data that is expensive to collect while maintaining its segmentation ability.}